Searching ...

 Summer season in Alabama

 Alabama has a subtropical climate, meaning it gets plenty of sunshine year-round!
-But that comes at the cost of some scorching summers.
+But that comes at the cost of some scorching summers, so get ready for a warm climate.
 The average daily high in Huntsville during summer is a sweltering 93F, with lows around 72F.
 Mobile can stay above 90F for weeks.

 Staying hydrated and enjoying the pool or AC when it heats up is important.